 "What do you mean I need to rest in Christ?"
 Rodney asked.
 "I'm the head of the outreach committee in our church.
-If I rest, who will lead the effort to reach the unchurched in our community?"
-Rod's question resonated with me, reminding me of my own past experience in ministry.
+If I rest, Who will lead the effort to reach the un-churched in our community?"

+Rod's question resonated with me reminding me of my own past experience in ministry.
 For many years I had reasoned that there was no time for rest.
 After all, I was in ministry and there were places to go, things to do, and people to see.
 My life was illustrated in a poem I once heard that says, "Mary had a little lamb; it used to be a sheep.
 Then it joined the local church and died from lack of sleep!"
 I used to say that I'd rather burn out for God than rust out.
-Then one day the Lord caused me to realize this: "Either way, you're out."
-I now know that God doesn't want us to burn out, but to burn on.
+Then one day the Lord caused me to realize this: either way, you're out' I now know that God doesn't want us to burn out, but to burn on.

 Rodney's concern that the work of God would go undone if he rested is shared by many believers, but it simply isn't true.
 To rest in Him is to be both empowered and motivated by Him.

-Chose who trust in the Lord as their Source are active, but their activity is propelled by a power outside their own-thus they rest and work at the same time.
+Those who trust in the Lord as their Source are active but their activity is energized by a power that is not their own-thus they rest and work at the same time.

 A recent article in a leading Christian periodical wrestled with the matter of how we are to rest in Christ and still be consistent in our spiritual service.
 The author concluded that what we need is balance, reserving a time for resting at the feet of Jesus and a time for working out in the field.
 This author's viewpoint is common in the contemporary church, but it misses the essential element of resting in Him.
 It isn't necessary at any given moment to choose between resting in Christ and serving Him.
 It is possible to do both simultaneously.
-Isaiah 40:31 says, "Those who wait for the LORD will gain new strength; they will mount up with wings like eagles, they will run and not get tired, they will walk and not become weary."
-Those who trust in the Lord as their Source are active, but their activity is propelled by a power outside their own-thus they rest and work at the same time.
+Isaiah 40:31 says, "Those who wait upon the Lord will gain new strength.
+They will mount up with wings like eagles.
+They will run and not get exhausted.
+They will walk and not get tired."

+Those who trust in the Lord as their Source are active, but their activity is energized by a power that is not their own--thus they rest and work at the same time--

 The way to victory is to rest in Christ by recognizing Him to be our very Life.
-It is to realize that in God's grace-land, we do not work for Him, but rather we allow Him to do the work Himself through us.
+It is to realize that under God's grace, we do not work for Him, but rather we allow Him to do the work Himself through us.
 Jesus wants us to recognize our complete insufficiency to produce works that have eternal value.
 He wants to be the One who does the works through us as we renounce our own self-sufficiency and depend continuously on Him.
+You may have discovered already that God's work is ever, only and always to LOVE without conditions.